- Professorial Research Fellow (Management)

 International business, international entrepreneurship, global business environment, management of the multinational enterprise and subsidiaries, and international/export marketing

-Excellent command of English and Greek.
-Working command of German and French.
+He has excellent command of English and Greek and working command of German and French.
+He enjoys running long distances.